TheSilvered/nest/docs/c_api/c_api-function.md

 **Description:**

-Gets the body of a C-function wrapper.
+@return The body of a C function wrapper.

 ---